-An Oklahoma man running for governor was arrested for kidnapping and raping a campaign applicant, police say
+An Oklahoma man running for governor was arrested in kidnapping and rape of campaign applicant, police say

-Tay was arrested Monday for kidnapping a woman who had responded to an ad for his campaign team, assaulting her with a dangerous weapon and raping her, Tulsa police said.
-He is currently being held in Tulsa County Jail with bond set at $85,000, jail records show.
+Tay was arrested Monday in the kidnapping of a woman who had responded to an ad for his campaign team, Tulsa police said.
+He was also charged with assault with a dangerous weapon and rape, police said.
+He is being held in Tulsa County Jail with bond set at $85,000, jail records show.
 A lawyer was not listed.

 The arrest was not Tay’s first, though he has continued to seek public office amid legal battles.
-Court records show he pleaded guilty after being arrested in 2003 for assaulting a police officer.
+Court records show he pleaded guilty after being arrested in 2003 and charged with assaulting a police officer.
 He has also had multiple protective orders against him, including one in April 2019 from a Tulsa city councilor who said he harassed, stalked and threatened her and her newborn baby.
-Tay was arrested for violating the restraining order within 24 hours of it being ordered.
+Tay was arrested and accused of violating the restraining order within 24 hours of it being ordered.

-He was arrested again about three months later for soliciting prostitution and found guilty in the case last January for outraging public decency.
+He was arrested again about three months later on charges of soliciting prostitution and found guilty in the case in January 2020 for outraging public decency.
 He was sentenced to nine months in jail, court records show.

 The woman who police say was kidnapped responded to a Craigslist ad for a job with Tay’s gubernatorial campaign on Sunday.
 Police said the job advertised a place to stay in addition to a paid salary.